manualwise/documentation/_pro/getting-started/steps.md

 Steps are executed in the order they are specified.
 All steps share these directives:

 * `name` specifies the name of the step, outputted in the logs.
 This must be unique for all steps. **This field is optional** and will be auto-generated if not specified.
-* `tag` this field will cause the step to be executed only when the build tag matches the `tag` value.
-During a Codeship build, the build tag is either the branch name or tag associated with the commit.
+* `tag` this field will cause the step to be executed only when the branch name being updated on the source repository matches the `tag` value.
 If you are using this feature locally, you can pass in `jet steps --tag TAG_NAME` to create a build tag.
 This field is optional.
 * `exclude` this field prevents the step from being executed on branches or tags that match the `exclude` tag value.
-During a Codeship build, the build tag is either the branch name or tag associated with the commit.
 If you are using this feature locally, you can pass in `jet steps --tag TAG_NAME` to create a build tag.
 This field is the functional opposite of the `tag` field above.
 This field is optional.
 It takes precedence over the `tag` field.
 * `encrypted_dockercfg_path` the path to your relevant dockercfg file, encrypted using `jet encrypt`.
 This is required for any steps using private base images or push steps.
 The dockercfg **must** contain an account for the registry being hit (e.g. _quay.io_ or _index.docker.io_)  with access to the repository being pulled.

 ## Limiting steps to specific branches / tags